MalloZup/suseforma/README.md

 ## How to use suseforma:

-Baiscally, terraform create disks and networks etc (main.tf file) Salt run after matching  the roles (grains)
+Baiscally, terraform create disks and networks etc (main.tf file) Salt run after matching  the roles (grains), and execute the states assigned.

 #### roles